Frostbean/NoSQL/readme.md

 Bug: strcmp has different result on ubuntu and windows
 Bug: Values sometimes mess up.
 However, same operations not always lead to same result
 Hint: link from the current library to later library
+Bug: using valgrind can find conditional jump without initialized variable Some memory leaks(DBfind to hash type)